nmattia/nmattia.com/src/content/blog/using-luks-on-macos/index.md

 sudo mount /dev/mapper/ext-drive /mnt/ext-drive
 ```

-From here on, the decrypted drive content is accessible from Ubuntu!
+The decrypted drive content is accessible!

 Transfer content between the VM and macOS using `rsync`: